MatthewKing/NGuard/readme.md

 Copyright
 ---------
-Copyright Matthew King 2012.
+Copyright Matthew King 2012-2016.

 License
 -------
-NGuard is licensed under the [Boost Software License](http://www.boost.org/users/license.html).
+NGuard is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Refer to license.txt for more information.